 3- Reward Them for Their Accomplishments:

 Rewards do not necessarily mean money, or a toy, or even an ice-cream every time your kids follow their routine and accomplish what’s on their checklist.
-In our home, we reward our children with free time to play as soon as they have fulfilled with their responsibilities.
+In our home, we reward our children with free time to play as soon as they have fulfilled their responsibilities.
 The important message to teach is that if they do their work diligently they will have plenty more time to have fun.

 Download These Free Kid’s Checklist Printables to Teach Kids Independence and Responsibility!